-The company leases warehouse space, office facilities and equipment under operating leases, which expire in fiscal 2008 and thereafter.
-The company also has a lease obligation for a manufacturing facility that was exited in conjunction with manufacturing consolidation efforts in 2001.
+The company leases warehouse space, office facilities and equipment under operating leases, which expire in fiscal 2010 and thereafter.
+The company also has lease obligations for manufacturing facilities that was exited in conjunction with manufacturing consolidation efforts in 2001 and 2009.
 Future payment obligations under these leases are as follows: